nlesc-recruit/cudawrappers/paper/paper.md

 }
 ```

 This eliminates the tedious pattern of checking every CUDA call's return value, making code significantly more readable and less prone to missed error cases.
+In environments that support C++23, exception diagnostics can be further enhanced with `std::basic_stacktrace` to help locate the origin of a thrown exception.

 ### Runtime compilation for flexibility